Alphabet Soup: A Guide to Therapy Credentials and Modalities

 Internal Family Systems

 It is also worth noting that therapy is not always individual.
 Group therapy, couples therapy, and family therapy are delivery formats rather than modalities, and many of the approaches above can be practiced in those contexts.
 Many therapists also do not practice within a single family.
 Integrative or eclectic therapists draw from multiple approaches, adapting to what each individual client needs.
-This flexibility is often a strength rather than a lack of focus.

 Next